The Unanswered Prayer: Did God forget about me?

 Genesis 18:13-14 says, “Then the Lord said to Abraham, “Why did Sarah laugh and say, ‘Will I really have a child, now that I am old?’
 Is anything too hard for the Lord?
 I will return to you at the appointed time next year, and Sarah will have a son.”

-We must have faith that God will show up in our lives because He keeps His word.
+We must trust that God will show up in our lives because He always keeps His word.

 “And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”

-God can do the impossible and his promises are true.
+God can accomplish the impossible, and His promises are always true.

 Numbers 23:19 says, “God is not human, that he should lie, not a human being, that he should change his mind.
 Does he speak and then not act?
 Does he promise and not fulfill?”

-Even if it feels like a promise is taking a long time, let’s keep believing.
-God has shown his faithfulness throughout many generations, and he will continue to do so.
+Even if it seems like a promise is taking a long time to fulfill, we should continue to believe.
+God has demonstrated His faithfulness through many generations, and He will remain faithful.

 Prayer to continue believing